aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 You can find and replace text in the header/footer section of a Word document using the [HeaderFooter](https://apireference.aspose.com/words/java/com.aspose.words/HeaderFooter) class.

-The following code example shows how to replace the text of the header section in your document:
+The following code example demonstrates how to replace the text of the header section in your document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-find_replace-FindAndReplace-ReplaceTextInHeader.java" >}}